Skip to main content

 Designed to: Brighten a group workspace, allow team creativity

-Using canvases, paints, colored pencils, or other art supplies, work with your team to create a series of colorful artwork for the office.
-Whether you choose to stick to a creative theme, follow an art tutorial, or let everyone explore their unique artistic passions, this is an ideal way to personalize the office space as a team.
+Using canvases, paints, colored pencils, or other art supplies, work with your team to create colorful artwork for the office.
+Stick to a creative theme, follow an art tutorial, or let everyone explore their own artistic passions—it’s an ideal way to personalize the office space as a team.

 Remote team-building activities

-Teams who work from home need to take time to bond, too!
-Using modern communication tools, there are plenty of fun and practical virtual team-building activities you can sprinkle into your company’s work-from-home routine.
+Teams who work from home need time to bond, too.
+With modern communication tools, there are plenty of fun, practical virtual activities to sprinkle into your company’s work-from-home routine.

 Duration: 1–2 hours